Iceland in 24 Hours

 Afternoon: Set out from Reykjavík to the Golden Circle route for some serious sightseeing.
 This excursion offers a rewarding ratio of natural wonders per miles driven.
 Without stops, the entire circuit requires about four hours of driving — but a long Icelandic day will let you wring the maximum out of your visit.

-The essential trio of stops along the way includes Þingvellir National Park, situated in an extraordinary gorge caused by the slow separation of the Eurasian and North American tectonic plates; a bubbling, steaming geothermal field of Geysir with Iceland's most active geyser (named "Strokkur"); and Gullfoss, one of the country's most impressive waterfalls.
+The essential trio of stops along the way includes Þingvellir National Park, situated in an extraordinary gorge caused by the slow separation of the Eurasian and North American tectonic plates; Geysir, a bubbling, steaming geothermal field with Iceland's most active geyser (called "Strokkur"); and Gullfoss, one of the country's most impressive waterfalls.
 Since these major Golden Circle sights technically never "close," you can go at your own pace without eyeing the clock.

-Late: Collapse at your hotel and sleep for a few hours.
-Drop your car at the airport and fly out the next morning.
+Late: Collapse at your hotel and sleep for a few hours. — or pull an Icelandic all-nighter (which is relatively easy at the height of summer, when it never really gets dark).
+Then drop your car at the airport and fly out the next morning.

-For a Longer Layover: With 48 hours, add a visit to the dramatic South Coast, which sits in the shadow of two glacier-topped volcanoes.
-With remarkable waterfalls (Seljalandsfoss), black-sand beaches (Reynisfjara), and hikable glaciers (Sólheimajökull), the South Coast is a close runner-up to the Golden Circle as a top day trip.
-Plan on a 2.5-hour drive each way (without stops), or consider joining a bus excursion from Reykjavík.
+For a longer layover: With 48 hours, do the one-day plan at a more relaxed pace and spend more time exploring Reykjavík — or keep up the tempo and add a visit to the dramatic South Coast.
+This region, lying in the shadow of two glacier-topped volcanoes, offers remarkable waterfalls (Seljalandsfoss), black-sand beaches (Reynisfjara), and hikable glaciers (Sólheimajökull) — it's a close runner-up to the Golden Circle as a top day trip.
+Plan on a 2.5-hour drive each way (without stops).

-With striking glaciers, craggy peaks, and steamy geysers, Iceland appeals to the curious and the adventurous.
-This little island stubbornly exceeds the lofty expectations of its many visitors — even those who visit in just one jam-packed day.
+With its stunning natural wonders, kind and gregarious people, and unique attractions, this little island stubbornly exceeds the lofty expectations of its many visitors — even those just stopping over.